egartley/game-tracker/README.md

 Create an empty database and a new user that can access it.

-Enter the information into ```db/db-login.php``` (replace the default values).
+Edit the ```db/db-login.php``` file with the new database's information.

-Start the server, then navigate to ```/setup.php```.
-Enter an editor password.
-Currently, this cannot be reset or changed through the UI.
+Start the server, then navigate to ```setup.php```.
+Enter a password.
+Currently, this cannot be reset or changed.

-All set, start adding games or importing existing data!
+Add your games or import existing CSV data.

+## Live Demo

+Coming soon!